Imam Reza Shrine: Martyrdom of Imam Reza and early years

-In 818, Imam Ali al-Ridha was murdered by the Abbasid caliph al-Ma'mun (ruled 813–833) and was buried beside the grave of al-Ma'mun's father, Harun al-Rashid (r.
-786–809).
-After this event, the location was called Mashhad al-Ridha ("the place of martyrdom of al-Ridha").
+Painting of the shrine during early Qajar Empire, 1797.

+The shrine's early history began following the death of Imam Reza in 818 CE.
+He was poisoned by the Abbasid caliph al-Ma'mun, and was buried beside the grave of al-Ma'mun's father, Harun al-Rashid, in the village of Sanabad, near the city of Tus.
+The site soon became known as Mashhad al-Reza ("the Place of the Martyrdom of Reza"), from which the city of Mashhad takes its name.
+Mashhad literally means "The Place Where a Martyr Has Been Buried".
+During the first century after the Imam's burial, the shrine was relatively modest, consisting primarily of the original mausoleum and a small number of surrounding structures.
+Pilgrimage gradually increased despite occasional restrictions under some Abbasid rulers.
+By the 10th century, the Samanid dynasty and later the Ghaznavid dynasty sponsored repairs and improvements, helping establish the site as one of the most important pilgrimage destinations in the Islamic world.

+Photo of the shrine by Italian photographer Luigi Pesce, 1851.

 Shias and Sunnis (for example, Ibn Hibban wrote in his Kitab al Siqqat that whenever troubled and in Mashad he would always visit the shrine to ask for relief from problems that bothered him) began visiting his grave on pilgrimage.
 By the end of the 9th century, a dome was built on the grave and many buildings and bazaars sprang up around it.
 For the next thousand years, it has been devastated and reconstructed several times.

-The celebrated Muslim traveler Ibn Battuta visited Mashhad in 1333 CE and reported that it was a large town with abundant fruit trees, streams and mills.
+The celebrated Muslim traveler Ibn Battuta visited Mashhad and reported that it was a large town with abundant fruit trees, streams and mills.
 A great dome of elegant construction surmounts the noble mausoleum, the walls being decorated with colored tiles.
-Opposite the tomb of the Imam is the tomb of Caliph Harun al-Rashid, which is surmounted by a platform bearing chandeliers.
+Opposite the tomb of the Imam is the tomb of caliph Harun al-Rashid, which is surmounted by a platform bearing chandeliers.

-Ghaznavid era
+Samanid and Ghaznavid era

+View of Mashhad city from the shrine in 1858.

+The Samanids (819–999 CE), who ruled over a large part of Greater Khorasan, were notable patrons of Sunni Islamic scholarship.
+They maintained and supported the Imam Reza shrine.
+Although there are limited architectural remnants from their time, historical accounts suggest that the Samanids contributed to the preservation and development of the shrine, ensuring that it remained a focal point for pilgrims.
+Their support laid the groundwork for later dynasties to expand the shrine.